-Describe in detail how this project will affect operating appropriations in the department.
-If there is anticipated to be an operating budget impact, please submit a corresponding operating budget request.
-This includes a discussion of any appropriation increases or decreases necessary to provide for building or system maintenance, increases or decreases in FTE, and the anticipated time line for operating impacts.
+Describe in detail how this project will affect operating appropriations in the department for the current year and all out-years.
+If there is anticipated to be an operating budget impact, please submit a separate, corresponding operating budget request.
+Note: If the operating budget impact is anticipated to happen in the same request year as the capital project, the operating budget request should be submitted concurrently.
+However, if the operating budget impact is anticipated in out-years, this should be noted in the current year CC_CR request and an operating budget request should be submitted prior to the out-year in which the impact is expected.
+This includes a discussion of any appropriation increases or decreases necessary to provide for building or system maintenance, increases or decreases in FTE, and the anticipated timeline for operating impacts.
 Provide a justification if no operating budget impact is anticipated.